Fondeadora is a Mexican challenger bank that just raised $14 million – TechCrunch

 That platform was also called Fondeadora.
 After a deal with Kickstarter, Müller and Fondeadora co-founder René Serrano went back to the drawing board and thought about the problems they had while operating the crowdfunding platform.
 It became Fondeadora as we know it today, a challenger bank that wants to improve the banking experience in Mexico.

 The team traveled across Mexico to find a bank charter that they could use.
 “We acquired the charter, it was owned by a group of tomato farmers in Mexico.
-20 years ago, the government gave about 10 charters to create financial inclusion,” Müller told me.
+Twenty years ago, the government gave about 10 charters to create financial inclusion,” Müller told me.

 The company launched its banking service after that.
 You can open an account without visiting a branch.
 You then receive a Mastercard debit card.
 You can choose to receive notifications after each purchase, lock and unlock your card, send instant transfers to other users and more.
 There are no monthly subscription fee and no foreign transaction fee.